 Meet Our Team

-Graduating with a BA(Hons) in Graphic Design from Humberside University, Jane has worked as a full time artist since 2006 and exhibited nationally and internationally in both solo and group exhibitions, including her solo installation The Woodcutter’s Cottage at the Mercer Art Gallery, Harrogate.
+Graduating with a BA(Hons) in Graphic Design from Lincoln University, Jane has worked as a full time artist since 2006 and exhibited nationally and internationally in both solo and group exhibitions, including her solo installation The Woodcutter’s Cottage at the Mercer Art Gallery, Harrogate.
 She has been a Wolf & Badger UK designer since 2016 with her products stocked at their flagship store in SoHo, New York.
-Her work was displayed in the major exhibition Making Paradise 2021 at the Aga Khan Centre Gallery, London.
 Since 2012 as part of her art practice she has delivered drawing workshops to thousands of people across the globe.

 In 2014 she founded Drawing for Endangered Species (2014-2019) and in 2019 Where Did All the Animals Go?
 (WDATAG?
 2019 -) art and environmental education projects in partnership with Born Free international wildlife charity.
 Jane created Chimpanzee Community 2020 artwork exhibited at BALTIC Centre for Contemporary Art.
 Jane's Where Did All the Animals Go?
 2021 artwork featuring drawings by 700 children from across the globe of 400 species as well as her two large format prints of her drawings are now on permanent display at the Great North Museum: Hancock, Newcastle upon Tyne.
 Following the installation of the mural, Jane founded Drawing for the Planet.
 She lives in Northumberland, England with her husband Rob and Caspar their Romanian rescue dog.

-“My heart breaks daily at the destruction of the natural world, yet I cannot begin to imagine the emotional roller-coaster those working on the frontline of wildlife conservation experience.
+“My heart breaks daily at the destruction of our natural world.
 By taking positive action to help support frontline conservation organisations protecting vulnerable species, we create hope for wildlife and ecosystems.
-Through my drawing, environmental education and exhibition projects and providing the opportunity of self-expression to all participants, it is my hope to further generate individual compassion towards animals and the environment while encouraging collective responsibility to cherish and conserve the planet’s remaining wildlife for future generations: if we care we want to conserve."
+By providing the opportunity of self-expression through drawing wildlife, it is my hope to further generate individual compassion towards animals and the environment while encouraging collective responsibility to cherish and conserve the planet’s remaining wildlife for future generations: if we care we want to conserve."

 DR. KIRSTEN ROGERS